Argentina

 Natural capital accounts

-There is some discussion around the concept but there is nothing that indicates that Argentina will develop a program in this regard in the coming years.
+Some initial, exploratory discussion around the concept of natural capital accounting but nothing which indicates that Argentina intends to develop a program in this regard over the coming years.

-There is some discussion around the concept but there is nothing that indicates that Argentina will develop a program in this regard in the coming years.
+Some initial, exploratory discussion around the concept of natural capital accounting but nothing which indicates that Argentina intends to develop a program in this regard over the coming years.

 Natural capital committee